 We’ve tried to imagine the eco-commons as a down-to-earth way-of-life.

 Being down-to-earth is a good place to start for a number of reasons.
-First, in popular language to be down-to-earth means you are easy going, practical, not aloof, accessible.
+First, in popular language to be down-to-earth means you are easy going, practical, not aloof.
 We want to welcome folks into an idea that feels grounded and relevant to how they want to live their lives.
 Second, it conveys an ecological ethic of concern for planetary wellbeing.
-In these times, it supports the idea that all thinks are connected in a web of life that needs to be mimicked or related to, rather than seeking to control it.
+In these times, it supports the idea that all things are connected in a web of life that needs to be mimicked or related to, rather than seeking to control it.
 We need to tame our homo deus ego in favour of mindful awe and respect for this wonderous evolutionary journey we are part of.
 Third, it opens us to spiritual pondering about the Great Mystery of it all.
 Is there a divine presence in it all or is it just expanding cellular complexity over all these eons?
 For those imaging a divine presence is it pantheistic (God is everything) or pan-en-theistic (God in everything), or a monotheistic controlling God?
 With our great leaps forward in recent scientific awareness does this answer these questions or just create more?

 Bringing the conversation back to earth, how do we live together on this planetary home in a sustainable, peaceful, and meaningful way?
 In academia we might call this our social ethics or more simply our way-of-life.
 How do I live my down-to-earth ideals in all aspects of day-to-day life?
 How we relate to each other, how we get the basics of life, how we organize ourselves, what we celebrate and provides meaning to our lives, are elements of our way-of-life.